 Concepts & Skills We'll Cover:

 Want to join us for class?
-It's offered on-demand and now available to enrolled students.
-Enjoy this video and printable...
+It's offered on-demand and now available in the class archive.
+Enjoy this video and...

 Let's get started!